erikvorhes/dotcom/src/content/index.md

 layout: layouts/home.njk
 ---

 I'm Erik Vorhes, a human on the internet.
-I write software for a living and think about a lot of things while living.
+I write software for a living and try to write so I understand what I'm thinking.

 Take a look around to learn more [about me](/is/); you might also be interested in some of my [past work](/was/).